MobilePayDev/MobilePayDev.github.io/docs/support/support.md

 ## We help with technical issues

 MobilePay Developer support provides support in Danish and English.
-You can contact us either by using the contact form below or write us an email at developer@mobilepay.dk or developer@mobilepay.fi.
+You can contact us either by using the contact form below or write us an email at developer@vippsmobilepay.com or developer@mobilepay.fi.
 We will respond as soon as possible, within one business day.
 The Developer Support is closed on Danish holidays and we will reply you, as soon as possible.

 ### What to include in the email